CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is Device Manager, and how does it help in troubleshooting hardware issues?
+What is application virtualization and how does it work?

 Answer Description